Team

 CORI FELLOWS

 Cori fellows are fully independent research fellows with their own departmentally-funded research program who work alongside a host lab.
-In our case, we are lucky enough to host Dr. Jackie Pelham and her research technician Alex Keeley.
+In our case, we are lucky enough to host Dr. Jackie Pelham, her research technician Alex Keeley, and her staff scientist Matt Kent.

 Dr. Jackie pELHAM (cori fellow)